EPICmynamesBG/CS224_MazeAlgorithm/README.md

   <li>2.
 Under src/cs224.mazeCreator, run Maze.java.
 This will generate a maze to Output.txt. *</li>
   <li>3.
 Under src/cs224.mazeSolution, run Driver.java.
 This will solve the maze and show the output in the console (or txt file, tbd).</li>
 </ul>
-<caption>* Disclaimer: this code was found publicly online and was modified for our uses.
-We do not claim rights over creating it.</caption>
+<p>* Disclaimer: this code was found publicly online and was modified for our uses.
+We do not claim rights over creating it.</p>

 <h4> Contributing Developers </h4>
 <strong><a href="https://github.com/EPICmynamesBG">EPICmynamesBG</a>, <a href="https://github.com/taraewilliams">taraewilliams</a>, <a href="https://github.com/madkins91">madkins91</a>, <a href="https://github.com/mebays">mebays</a>, <a href="https://github.com/mspivey">mspivey</a></strong>